-In the few years before I came out as non-binary/agender, my life was just a series of internalized interrogating questions.
-As I relayed in my Medium essay (link below), there was a lot of questioning of the concept of gender itself, wondering how I knew who I was and where I fit in.
+In a few years before I came out as non-binary/agender, my life was just a series of internalized interrogating questions.
+As I relayed my Medium essay (link below), there was a lot of questioning of the concept of gender itself, wondering how I knew who I was and where I fit in.
 Unlike my sexual and romantic orientation, where I knew deep down inside that I was attracted to multiple genders at a young age (thought it was just assumed that I was straight — because that’s all that’s supposed to exist), I grew up being referred to as a girl, by adults and children alike, so I just took their word for it.
 This is what a “girl” is, you fit the criteria, ergo you’re a girl.
 And that was that.

 I was a girl; it was all I knew.
 Until I was no longer sure, because cultural shifts have allowed for more (and more in-depth) conversations in the public sphere about trans experience, gender, and non-binary identities, and colonization and white supremacy’s roles in destroying the fullness of (a)gender that existed in indigenous communities around the world for centuries.

 I was given the freedom to look back over my life and reevaluate what experiences did (and did not) speak to me, what felt accurate and true.